occiware/MoDMaCAO/doc/ansibletutorial/setup.md

 5. Locate the project *org.modmacao.all.extensions.design.extended*.
 6. Right-Click->Run As->Run Configurations...
-You are now prompted to create a new run configuration for the project.
-Choose *Eclipse Application*, select Lauch with "plug-ins selected below only" and make sure that *org.modmacao.openstack.connector* is deselected (see screenshot below):
+Double-Click *Eclipse Application* to create a new configuration.
+7. Select Launch with "plug-ins selected below only" and make sure that *org.modmacao.openstack.connector* is deselected (see screenshot below):

 <p align="center">
   <img src="create-run-configuration.png" alt="Run Configuration Creation" width="600"/>
 </p>

-7. Press Run.
+8. Press Run.
 A new Eclipse instance will be started, configured with the plugins from your workspace.
 Go to its workspace and import the project *org.modmacao.all.extensions.example* from MoDMaCAO.
 You should end up with a workspace as shown below: